NorskRegnesentral/shapr/inst/joss_paper/paper.Rmd

 <!--In addition to our package's ability to account for the feature dependence (which the `shap` package does not),
 basic tests suggest our implementation is about 3-4 times faster. -->

-For a detailed description of the underlying methodology of the package, we refer to the [paper](https://arxiv.org/abs/1903.10464) [@aas2019explaining] which uses the package in examples and simulation studies.
+For a detailed description of the underlying methodology that the package implements, we refer to the [paper](https://arxiv.org/abs/1903.10464) [@aas2019explaining] which uses the package in examples and simulation studies.
-For getting started with the package, we recommend the user to go through the package vignette and introductory examples available at the package's [pkgdown site](https://norskregnesentral.github.io/shapr/).
+To get started with the package, we recommend going through the package vignette and introductory examples available at the package's [pkgdown site](https://norskregnesentral.github.io/shapr/).

 # Acknowledgement